rafaelpcarneiro/rafaelpcarneiro/README.md

 -->

 I am Rafael a phd student whose topics of studies are concentrated on Probability and its aplications.
+Love math and computers.
+I am always trying to keep my studies on both theoretical and

 <strong>My areas of interest are</strong>
 + ⚡ Topological Data Analysis